-Anthony Y. H. Fung is a Professor at, and Director of, the School of Journalism and Communication, Chinese University of Hong Kong.
+Anthony Y. H. Fung is the Co-Director of the Institute of Asia Pacific Studies, Director of the Global Studies Program, and Professor at the School of Journalism and Communication at the Chinese University of Hong Kong.
 His current research projects include youth culture and the consumption of popular culture in Hong Kong and China; globalization of TV formats; transnational media corporations in China and Asia; and new media and online communities.
 He is the author of Global Capital, Local Culture: Transnational Media Corporations in China (Peter Lang, 2008) and numerous articles and book chapters.

 Toru Horiuchi is a Lecturer in the Global Studies Programme, Faculty of Social Science.
 He received his MA from Georgetown University and PhD from the University of Hong Kong.
 Prior to his appointment at CUHK, he served as a research fellow at the Japanese Consulate in Hong Kong.
 His primary research interests include Sino-Japanese relations, Chinese foreign policy, and security issues in East Asia.

 Jan Kiely: is Professor and Associate Director of the Centre for China Studies at the Chinese University of Hong Kong where he teaches undergraduate and graduate courses on Chinese history and research methods.